Do we need PIPs (Performance Improvement Plans)?

 In practice, PIPs have many, many issues.
 Often, managers see PIPs just as a prerequisite to termination and nothing more.
 By the time managers issue PIPs, they have already made up their mind about terminating the employees - i.e., they have no intentions of actually improving the employees' performance.
 At the same time, employees often know that this is the case and start looking for other jobs immediately.
 I know of organizations where a PIP is effectively equivalent to a termination notice with guaranteed pay for 30 days.

 Even if employees end up completing the PIP period successfully, PIPs are typically documented in their performance files.
 It could create a very vicious cycle.
-For example, if the employees want to transfer departments or want to compete for promotions against colleagues who have never had a PIP, they are at significant disadvantages (take a look at our article discussing biases here).
+For example, if the employees want to transfer departments or want to compete for promotions against colleagues who have never had a PIP, they are at significant disadvantages.

 WHAT WE THINK

 PIPs are not easy to get right.
 If you are a people leader setting up or revamping talent development or performance management, here is what we would suggest: Forget about PIPs.
 Foster the culture of constructive and continuous feedback.
-Create a process to store all employee feedback in one place.
+Create a process to store all employee feedback in one place (or find a great continuous feedback software).
 We are admittedly biased here, given that our business focus is enabling the culture of feedback for our clients through our solution - but hear us out.

 If your employees are sharing effective feedback with each other, issues are being brought up to the surface in real-time.
 They are getting specific suggestions on how to improve on these issues.
 Exactly what PIPs are meant to do, but without the stigma, especially because EVERYONE is receiving feedback in real-time, not just the under-performers.
 It just becomes a part of your organization's DNA.